eelstork/l3-lang/README.md

 Often, L3 programs are used for planning purposes.
 They drive low level effectors and run at or much below 10 Hz.

 By default, recording captures every operation at every frame, along with evaluation results.
 Records may be RLE compressed; costly re-evaluations may be avoided through memoization.

+In some embodiments ('persistent runtime'), L3 runtimes may use files (in lieu of dynamic memory) to store state.

+## Structure; labels, attributes and decorators; access

+An L3 program consists in a hierarchy of nodes; nodes in the L3 hierarchy may be annotated with labels and decorators.

+A label identifies a site in the L3 program, allowing site binding.
+Site binding may be used to associate persistent or semi-persistent data to specific program locations, and is also useful to access prior evaluation results.

+Both internal and external decorators and attributes may be defined.
+External decorators and attributes are visible from L3, but do not have a meaning from a language point of view.
+Whereas internal decorators serve a language specific purpose, such as implementing guard conditions.

+In general, please assume that L3 supports fairly standard access modifiers (such as public, or private).
+Access control may be used to scope label, attribute and decorator visibility.

 ## Units and modules